contimatteo/YMS/README.md

 # YMS - Youtube Music Spider
-Node JS app for running a youtube's crawler that search and import videos on mysql database filtered by music category.
+Node JS app for running a youtube's crawler that search and import music videos on mysql database.